IBM-Bluemix-Docs/security-advisor/notifications.md

 2. In the navigation, click **Alerts**.
 3. Click **Create**.
 4. Provide a name and meaningful description for your channel.
-5. To configure the threshold of alerts, select the severity of the notifications that you want to be alerted for.
+5. To configure the threshold for alerts, select the severity of the notifications that you want to be alerted for.
 Severity choices include *critical*, *high*, *medium*, and *low*.
 Optionally, select the source of the findings that you want to receive alerts for.
 Check out the following table for more information about the available sources.

   <table>
     <caption>Table 1.
 Alert sources</caption>